tanjan-sj/bengali-news-article-crawler/README.md

 How to run:

 1. Clone the repository or download the zip file
-2. Load the .ipynb file in Google colab
-3. Hit run
+2. Run the .py file with any python IDE or on a local machine

 **warning: running this project will cause multiple files to download on your local machine**